 As always, we are trusting science.
-When it comes to COVID-19, the science tells us to keep our distance and minimize contact—which means mandatory face masks, limited capacity and other physical distancing measures when we reopen to keep everyone safe.
+When it comes to COVID-19, the science tells us to keep our distance and minimize contact—which means mandatory face masks, limited capacity and other physical distancing measures to keep everyone safe.

 We’re limiting capacity in our building, so all visitors, including members, need to buy or reserve tickets in advance online.
 That includes babies and children under 3, even though they’re free!

 Buy your IMAX® Film tickets online in advance, too—To ensure physical distancing, we have limited sales of tickets for IMAX films to 100 people.
 We have also spaced out show times throughout the day to ensure time for cleaning between screenings.
 Please purchase your ticket in advance online.

 Pre-purchased tickets, vouchers and coupons—To schedule timed tickets using a pre-existing ticket, voucher or coupon, you will need (1) a photo or scan of all pre-existing tickets, vouchers and coupons; (2) the first name, last name and phone number of the visitor redeeming the tickets; (3) your preferred time of visit (morning, mid-day or afternoon).
 Call 416-696-1000 or contact us here to book a timed ticket with a ticket, voucher or coupon.

 CityPASS holders—Please call 416-696-1000 to arrange for a timed ticket.
 When you visit, please bring your CityPASS to the Membership Desk at the main entrance for assistance.
 Learn more about CityPASS.

 Community access visitors—Please contact us to secure your date and entry time.
 For questions about individual programs, check the partner websites linked from Community Access.

 A reminder to bring your voucher, coupon or CityPASS with you—You will need to show it at the Box Office before entering the Science Centre.